marcioAlmada/annotations/README.md

 * Class annotations
 * Property annotations
 * Method annotations
-* Annotations reader trait, just for convenience
+* Trait, just for convenience
-* (optional) Strong typed annotations (float, integer, string, json*)
+* Optional strong typed annotations (float, integer, string, json*)
 * Freedom (no auxiliary class for each annotation you define)
 * Grep annotations from a colletion of annotations based on a regexp

+## Coming Soon

+* Annotations cache - any help?
+* Possibility to inject a custom parser

 ## Basic Usage